isaiahnkpule/inclass04-maui/README.md

-# editing things are my favorite- Isaiah
+# Maui, Hawai'i
-# maui has some pretty dope sceneries and beaches
+editing things are my favorite- Isaiah maui has some pretty dope sceneries and beaches
-# I love bad beaches and it's not a problem
+I love bad beaches and it's not a problem